pinojs/pino-elasticsearch/README.md

-  -c  | --cloud             Id of the elastic cloud node to connect to -r  | --read-config       the name of config file --rejectUnauthorized      Reject any connection which is not authorized with the list of supplied CAs; default: true
+  -c  | --cloud             Id of the elastic cloud node to connect to -r  | --read-config       the name of config file --rejectUnauthorized      Reject any connection which is not authorized with the list of supplied CAs; default: true --opType                  the op_type to use (create, index)
+                            "create" is required when using datastreams
 ```

 ### Usage as module